 Relevant entities must also ensure that potential suppliers and tenderers are dealt with fairly and in a non-discriminatory manner when the entity provides information leading to, or following, an approach to market.
-This requires the entity to promptly reply to any reasonable request from a potential supplier for relevant procurement information and ensure that this response does not give a potential supplier an unfair advantage (10.8).
+This requires the entity to promptly reply to any reasonable request from a potential supplier for relevant procurement information and ensure that this response does not give any potential supplier(s) an unfair advantage (10.8).